 But before we begin with the really fun stuff, it’s useful for us to have a little refresher on holiday entitlement.

 The statutory entitlement for an employee who works five days per week is 28 days; however, due to the pandemic, there have been some small changes regarding holiday carry over.

 Because of the events that transpired last year, many employees were unable or unwilling to take all of their holiday entitlement.

-To help ensure that employees did not miss out on their entitlement, the Government introduced a temporary new law that allows employees to carry up to four weeks' paid holiday (in line with the Working Time Directive) into the next two holiday years.
+To help ensure that employees did not miss out on their entitlement, a temporary new law was introduced allowing employees to carry up to four weeks' paid holiday (in line with the Working Time Directive) into the next two holiday years.